Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

+Following this rather general discussion of our findings, we zoom into point and density forecast performance in more detail.
 Starting with point forecasts, Table \ref{tab:forecasts} indicates the non-sparsified TVP-VECM with Gaussian errors as the best performing specification.
 As suggested earlier, several other specifications, including our proposed model, display similar performance.
-These models show improvements upon the univariate benchmark model of about $20$ to $25$ percent lower RMSEs in magnitude.
-We find several interesting patterns throughout the hours of the day.
-While before noon the non-sparsified VECM with constant parameters and Gaussian errors performs best (albeit at small margins), we observe slightly larger relative RMSEs in the afternoon, with the TVP-VECM of rank $\bar{r} = 4$ showing the most promising metrics.
-For night hours, improvements for point forecasts relative to the simple univariate benchmark are muted.
+These models show improvements upon the univariate benchmark model of about $15$ to $20$ percent lower RMSEs.
+This superior forecast performance is mainly driven by the excellent performance throughout the morning hours of the day.
+For night hours, on the contrary, improvements for point forecasts relative to the simple univariate benchmark are muted.
+We conjecture that electricity prices are more synchronized in the morning hours and late afternoon hours, where the demand for electricity (and thus prices) are typically high and thus more volatile, than during other hours of the day or at night.
+These considerations may provide an explanation why we observe the most pronounced gains in predictive accuracy with our proposed cointegrated approaches (or VAR models in levels) for (synchronised) peak hours, while the accuracy gains for (idiosyncratic) off-peak hours are rather muted.

 Turning to density forecasts in terms of CRPSs, we observe several differences compared to point forecast performance orderings.
-While most models show substantial improvements between $50$ to $60$ percent lower CRPSs compared to the constant parameter \texttt{ARpd} with conventional stochastic volatilities, this metric selects our proposed model with Gaussian errors as the best performing specification for the full day (see column ``Total'').
-Note, however, that several of the multivariate benchmarks exhibit similar performance measures.
-It is also worth mentioning that relative CRPSs for the variant of our proposed model with t-distributed errors are only $2$ percentage points larger, indicating that allowing for heavy tailed errors is not necessary for Germany, but also does not hurt density forecasts.
-This finding again corroborates our results discussed in the context of Sub-section \ref{sec:insample}.
-As was the case for point forecasts, we observe differences over the hours of the day.
-Our proposed model shows superior performance especially early in the morning and late in the afternoon, while the TVP-VAR in levels with Gaussian errors is favoured in the hours between.
-Similar as was the case for point forecasts, however, differences between models (apart from the univariate benchmarks) often seem negligible.
+While most models show substantial improvements around $20$ percent lower CRPSs compared to the constant parameter AR($P$) model with conventional SVs, this metric selects our proposed model with Gaussian errors as the best performing specification for the full day (see column ``Total'').
+In particular, flexibly modeling the conditional mean and explicitly taking into account nonlinearities in the data pays off for density forecast performance.
+While allowing for nonlinear relationships in the conditional mean is beneficial, we observe that additional flexibility for the error variances (by considering t-distributed errors) is not necessarily needed.